Table of Contents

 Approximately 300km from Mount Cook, you will reach the destination of your trip, which is Christchurch.
 You will arrive preferably on the 10th day of the trip, but feel free to make the trip as long as possible!

 The Garden city is surely a site that will combine the innate natural beauty of the county and the modernism with its constructions.
 Cathedral square and the botanical gardens are sites you wouldn’t want to miss,.
-The perfect ending of an amazing road trip in New Zealand!
+If you have some days left, I highly recommend go whale watching in Kaikoura.
+It truly is a breathtaking experience and the perfect ending of an amazing road trip in New Zealand!